-Area Councils are designed to serve as liaison for Locals or Branches of Components, DCLs, Regional Women's Committees and constitutionally-recognized regional committees.
-The role of Area Councils shall consist of such activities as community, social and recreational affairs within the communities in which the Area Councils function; promotion and coordination of PSAC campaigns assigned to them by the NBoD or the AEC, such as political action; promotion of Federations of Labour and District Labour Councils; dissemination of information as well as workshop and seminartype education in matters directly relating to the functions of Area Councils.
+Area Councils are designed to serve as liaison for Locals or Branches of Components, DCLs, and constitutionally-recognized regional committees.
+The role of Area Councils shall consist of such activities as community, social and recreational affairs within the communities in which the Area Councils function; promotion and coordination of PSAC campaigns assigned to them by the NBoD or the AEC, such as political action; promotion of Federations of Labour and District Labour Councils; dissemination of information as well as workshop and seminar-type education in matters directly relating to the functions of Area Councils.